cbirdferrer/collatrix/README.md

 5. If you measure the same whale in the same image twice (separate csvs), make sure that you do not repeat a measurement name as this will overwrite the previous measurement.
 For instance, if you are measuring the total length of a whale twice and want to create two separate csvs for each one, use "TL1" and "TL2" for each measurement.

 ## Inputs
 This script has several options and inputs to be aware of that will be explained here.
-Note, these are listed in the order that the tool will ask you to enter them.
+Note, these are listed in the order that the function will ask you to enter them.

 ### 1. Save Location
-  MorphoMetriX output csvs can be saved in either **One Folder** or in **Individual Folders** If you choose OneFolder, the Animal ID will be the Animal ID provided in MorphoMetriX.
-If you choose Individual Folders, each output csv needs to be saved in a folder with its respective Animal ID.
+  MorphoMetriX output csvs can be saved in any file structure.
+The function will search through all folders within the folder provided and pull all csvs.
+If you have saved the outputs within folders named using Animal IDs, you can choose to have the Animal ID be pulled from the folder name.

-  An example of **One Folder** is
-  * Folder
-        > image_name1.csv
-        > image_name2.csv

-  An example of **Individual Folders** is
+  An example of a file structure where the folders are named using the Animal ID is:
   * Whale1
         > image_name1.jpg
         > image_name1.csv